This is a little project i started during the weeks of shutdown/ #stayathome caused by the Corona Virus.

 Wash and peel your carrot and cut it in your favorite shape.
 I like it diced around 0,5 cm.
 Try to avoid the heart of the carrots because it’s harder to marinate, you can eat it raw while you prepare all your stuff.

-Put half of your mix into a box put the carrots and the garlic and cover with the other part of the mix.
-Leave it like that about 1 or 2 hours (it depends from the freshness of the carrots)
+Put half of your mix into a box, add the carrots and the garlic and cover with the other part of the mix.
+Leave it like that about 1 or 2 hours (it depends on the freshness of the carrots)

-After that time take off the carrots from the marinate, rinse and dry them, then put into the extra virgin olive oil (better if a strong one from southern Italy)
+After that time take off the carrots from the marinate, rinse and dry them, then put into the extra virgin olive oil (best to use a strong one from southern Italy)

 Leave your carrots in olive oil for a night (they can stay in olive oil for a long time if well preserved into the fridge) and then when you want to use them take some and roast them in a hot pan with theirs own olive oil as you would do for guanciale or pancetta.